Academic Advising and Career Education (AACE)

 PRAXIS - Praxis Test

 SSAT - California Single Subject Assessments for Teachers

 TOEFL - Test of English as a Foreign Language

 Students may obtain official transcripts of coursework taken at Cal State East Bay (including continuing education and special session courses) from the Office of the Registrar.
 Refer to the transcripts section on the University website for current ordering procedures, forms and costs.
 Transcript Request forms that are mailed must also include a check (payable to Cal State East Bay) for the current fee.
 Please do not send cash with mailed requests.

-Students with financial and judicial holds placed by the University, or with academic, document, library, equipment, or other obligations to Cal State East Bay, are not permitted to receive transcripts or to request transcripts to be sent to other institutions.
+Students with judicial holds placed by the University, or with academic, document, library, equipment, or other obligations to Cal State East Bay, are not permitted to receive transcripts or to request transcripts to be sent to other institutions.

 Free tutoring services are available at the Hayward Campus:

-- Student Center for Academic Achievement - A staff of more than 30 peer tutors connects with students on their level.
+- Student Center for Academic Achievement (SCAA) - A staff of more than 30 peer tutors connects with students on their level.
 Workshops include writing test preparation, grammar review, graduate writing, APA documentation and academic success strategies.